OSSI-Lab/JavaScript_LINQ_Concept/README.md

       - testing whole library: all query methods
     - architecture [ DynamicAPI Layer ]
         - see DPR #15
-    - future consideration (in the JavaScript LINQ & JavaScript PLINQ - aka Parallel JavaScript LINQ)
-      - intersect, union, (and maybe other methods)
-      - JavaScript PLINQ version to be available as of 01-06-2021&nbsp;:zap:&nbsp;:bell:
  - DPR #21:&nbsp;2020-10-09 &nbsp;&nbsp;10:32 AM Local Time &nbsp;:heavy_check_mark:
     - done (what has changed since DPR #20):
       - development of the following methods: added defs of 'groupJoin' & 'groupLeftJoin' methods for _PHYSICAL_FILTER / executeJoinFilter